GET-Prog/GET-Prog.github.io/_posts/2021-10-20-hacktober-thiagohoh.md

 ```

 The __exit macro just prints a message on printk as well, and with that we conclude our linux module.
-Of course there is so much more that could be done or explained, but for our first kernel module i think it's ok.
+Of course there is so much more that could be done or explained, but for our first kernel module I think it's ok.

 The **PR** was successfully merged and closed and can be found [PR](https://github.com/ReciHub/FunnyAlgorithms/pull/865).
-I hope this help someone to learn more about how linux modules are made, and if you want to know more or go in more details i highly recommend [The Linux Kernel Module Programming Guide](https://sysprog21.github.io/lkmpg/).
+I hope this help someone to learn more about how linux modules are made, and if you want to know more or go in more details I highly recommend [The Linux Kernel Module Programming Guide](https://sysprog21.github.io/lkmpg/).

 And if you want to get your hands on T-shirt consider visiting [Hacktoberfest website](https://hacktoberfest.digitalocean.com/) and participate as well.